dtinit/data-transfer-project/CODE_OF_CONDUCT.md

 making you feel uncomfortable may not be aware of what they are doing - politely bringing their behavior to their attention is encouraged.
-If you are uncomfortable speaking up, or feel that your concerns are not being duly considered, you can email the Data Portability mailing list to request involvement from a community manager.
+If you are uncomfortable speaking up, or feel that your concerns are not being duly considered, you can email the Data Transfer Project mailing list to request involvement from a community manager.
 All concerns shared with community managers will be kept confidential.
-While all reports will be taken seriously, the Data Portability community managers may not act on complaints that they feel are not violations of this code of conduct.
+While all reports will be taken seriously, the Data Transfer Project community managers may not act on complaints that they feel are not violations of this code of conduct.

 ## Enforcement